This post contains affiliate links. Visit our Disclosure page for details.

 For me, this is absolutely key because it gives you flexibility while traveling and there’s no chance of your luggage getting lost when you carry on.”

-Time and time again, travelers agree that Samsonite is the best luggage brand on the market, making it one of the highest in suitcase recommendations.
+Time and time again, travelers agree that Samsonite is number one on the list of top luggage brands, making it one of the highest in suitcase recommendations.

 Planet Lew says: “I have a set of Samsonite 4-wheel spinners.
 The smallest is cabin size and I use it for up to week-long trips.
 The middle size is good if I need to take more stuff, and the largest is a bit ridiculous.”

-Erin Bender, from Travel with Bender, shares why Samsonite is her top pick for her travels with a family of four.
+Erin Bender, from Explore with Erin, shares why Samsonite is her top pick for travels with a family.

 “We chose 4-wheeler luggage.
 Not only is it great to push with one finger, but the kids can ride on it, too, which saves us from losing them in the airport.
 Go with the Samsonite with latch closures; bags with zips break too easily and fragile pieces are in better care in a hard case.”